Chucks1093/HNG/HNGx-stage-two-task/README.md

 # MovieBox

-This project was bootstrapped with Vite.
+This movie project  which was bootstrapped with Vite.

 ## Getting Started